Share your love

-Set up Laravel on Rocky Linux 9
+Comprehensive Guide To Set up Laravel on Rocky Linux 9

+In this guide, we want to teach you to Set up Laravel on Rocky Linux 9.
 Laravel is primarily used for building custom web apps using PHP.
 It’s a web framework that handles many things that are annoying to build yourself, such as routing, templating HTML, and authentication.

-Laravel is entirely server-side, due to running on PHP, and focuses heavily on data manipulation and sticking to a Model-View-Controller design.
+Laravel framework is entirely server-side, due to running on PHP, and focuses heavily on data manipulation and sticking to a Model-View-Controller design.

 Steps To Set up Laravel on Rocky Linux 9

 To complete this guide, you need some requirements.
+Let’s see what we need.

 First, you must log in to your server as a root or non-root user with sudo privileges and set up a basic firewall.
 To do this, you can follow our article the Initial Server Setup with Rocky Linux 9.